Eric-CyberPatriot/Castellum/README.md

 make sure that you use sudo when running the script.

-run "sudo sh ubuntu.sh" to start the script.
+run "sudo bash ubuntu.sh" to start the script.